 DND Glossary – Common Terms

-Before we start going in the specific topics, let’s first check some of the common terms you’ll encounter through this DND Beginner’s Guide and through your campaigns.
+Before we start going in the specific topics, let’s first check some common terms you’ll encounter through this DND Beginner’s Guide and through your campaigns.

 - Dungeon Master or Game Master (DM / DM) – Both of these terms refer to the person running the game.
 They create the story and scenarios, control the villains, and manage the rules.